 Wander among the beautifully decorated wooden buildings, browse the stalls for great Christmas gifts, and sample a delightful mix of local produce and candied apples.

 There are performances of Andersen’s fairytales for the kids, along with a carousel and carriage rides.
-The market takes place on the last weekend of November and the first weekend in December.
+The market opens at 10am and closes at 6pm on Saturdays and 5pm on Sundays – and is free to visit.

 Christmas Market, Aalborg